sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 ## Architecture

-1. The developer creates an IBM Watson Studio Workspace.
+1. Creates an IBM Watson Studio Workspace (Cloud Pack for Data).
 2. IBM Watson Studio uses an Apache Spark service.
 3. IBM Watson Studio uses Cloud Object storage to manage your data.
 4. IBM Watson Studio uses a Modeller Flow to import data, train, and evaluate their model.